populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 </details>

-**Q3:** Does population differentiation fit with the geographical distance between subspecies?
-(You can find the geographical distribution of each subspecies using [Figure 1 from Monday](https://github.com/populationgenetics/exercises/blob/master/Population_structure/ExerciseStructure_2022.md#inferring-chimpanzee-population-structure-and-admixture-using-exome-data))
+**Q3:** Does population differentiation correlate with the geographical distance between subspecies?
+(You can find the geographical distribution of each subspecies using [Figure 1 from Monday](https://github.com/populationgenetics/exercises/blob/master/Population_structure/ExerciseStructure_2022.md#inferring-chimpanzee-population-structure-and-admixture-using-exome-data)).

 <details>
   <summary>click to see answer</summary>